HackGT/tech-onboarding/README.md

 Side note: Use the [chakra-ui](https://chakra-ui.com/getting-started) package for frontend components you'd like to use, like buttons for instance - we use Chakra UI extensively on the frontend.

 Note that the last two tasks are a bit more difficult than the others!
-Don't be afraid to reach out to the tech directors for help if you feel stuck at any point!
-Additionally, feel free to put your own creative spin on the project.
+Feel free to put your own creative spin on the project.
 If you have any ideas for cool features, feel free to implement them!